-- 1.11 The requirements to carry out SA and SEA are distinct, although it is possible to satisfy both using a single appraisal process (as advocated in the Government's Planning Practice Guidance [See reference 2]), whereby users can comply with the requirements of the SEA Regulations through a single integrated SA process this is the process that is being undertaken by Winchester City Council.
-This report fulfils also a number of purposes additional to SA, to more comprehensively address the topics of equalities (via an Equalities Impact Assessment EqIA) and health (via a Health Impact Assessment HIA), as described under the headings below.
-From here on, the term 'IIA' should therefore be taken to mean 'SA incorporating the requirements of the SEA Regulations, EqIA and HIA'. - 1.12 The IIA process comprises a number of stages as, shown below:
+1.14 The requirements to carry out SA and SEA are distinct, although it is possible to satisfy both using a single appraisal process (as advocated in the Government's Planning Practice Guidance , whereby users can comply with the requirements of the SEA Regulations through a single integrated SA process - this is the process that is being undertaken by Winchester City Council.
+This report fulfils also a number of purposes additional to SA, to more comprehensively address the topics of equalities (via an Equalities Impact Assessment - EqIA) and health (via a Health Impact Assessment - HIA), as described under the headings below.
+From here on, the term 'IIA' should therefore be taken to mean 'SA incorporating the requirements of the SEA Regulations, EqIA and HIA'.

+1.15 The IIA process comprises a number of stages as, shown below: